HackGT/fluo/.github/ISSUE_TEMPLATE/add-new-web-component.md

 *Slots:*
 * What slots does your component receive?

+*CSS Parts:*
+* What CSS Parts does your component expose?

 ## Example usage
 Provide a short snippet of code showing how your component could potentially be used